Panetta removes military ban on women in combat

 States that turn down Medicaid would leave citizens uninsured while immigrants get covered

-WASHINGTON (AP) -- Governors who reject health insurance for the poor under the federal health care overhaul could wind up in a politically awkward position on
+WASHINGTON (AP) -- Governors who reject health insurance for the poor under the federal health care overhaul could wind up in a politically awkward position on immigration: A quirk in the law means some U.S.

 It’s an unintended consequence of how last year’s Supreme Court decision changed the Medicaid provisions of President Barack Obama’s health care law.
 The overhaul expanded the federal-state program for low-income and disabled people.
 The Supreme Court made the Medicaid expansion optional for states, which complicated things.